 What is Energy Aggregation?

-Over the past ten years, more and more Ohioans have been taking advantage of deregulation to help control the price they pay for their energy supply.
+Over the past ten years, more and more Ohioans have been taking advantage of deregulation to help control the price they pay for their energy supply through something called an energy aggregation program.
 Instead of the utility company giving all customers the same default rate, deregulation encourages competition by giving customers a choice when it comes to who supplies their natural gas and electricity.

 Governmental energy aggregation is a by-product of deregulation and a proven method for communities to help their constituents control energy costs, while providing economic benefit to the community at large.